rock-solid/wordpress-mobile-pack/readme.txt

 Stable tag: 2.2.6
 License: GPLv2 or later

-Mobile plugin that helps you package your content into a progressive web app or build a hybrid mobile app and submit it to App Stores.
-Multiple mobile app themes available.
+Mobile plugin to package your content into a progressive web app, build a hybrid mobile app and submit it to App Stores.
+Multiple mobile app themes.

 == Description ==